0xCB-dev/docs.keeb.supply/content/miao/guide/index.md

 ## ESD protection

-To avoid acidentially shocking your Miao while plugging it in theres an onboard ESD protection to ensure longevity!
+To avoid accidentally shocking your Miao while plugging it in there's an onboard ESD protection circuit to ensure longevity!

 ## Split capability